drkalexander1/650_Project/README.md

-# Corpus Download Script for Plagiarism Detection Project
+# Corpus Download Scripts for Plagiarism Detection Project

-Script to download papers from PubMed/PMC for building a corpus for in-group plagiarism detection in academic research networks.
+Scripts to download papers from PubMed/PMC or arXiv for building a corpus for in-group plagiarism detection in academic research networks.

 ## Setup